AdaniKamal/Remediation/Headers.md

 > Accept: application/json, text/html

-User-Agent - identifies the web browser or client application that is making the request.
+<b> User-Agent </b> - identifies the web browser or client application that is making the request.

-Authorization - used to send the client’s credentials to the server when the client is attempting to access a protected resource
+<b> Authorization </b> - used to send the client’s credentials to the server when the client is attempting to access a protected resource

-Content-Type - identifies the media type of the content in the request body
+<b> Content-Type </b> - identifies the media type of the content in the request body

 > Content-Type: application/json

-Cookie - client use to send previously stored cookies back to the server
+<b> Cookie </b> - client use to send previously stored cookies back to the server

 ### Response Headers

-Content-Type - indicates the type of data that the server is sending to the client.
+<b> Content-Type </b> - indicates the type of data that the server is sending to the client.

 Cache-Control - controls caching behavior in the client’s browser or intermediate caches